soapbox-pub/rebased/docs/config.md

 * `max_report_comment_size`: The maximum size of the report comment (Default: `1000`)
 * `safe_dm_mentions`: If set to true, only mentions at the beginning of a post will be used to address people in direct messages.
 This is to prevent accidental mentioning of people when talking about them (e.g. "@friend hey i really don't like @enemy").
 (Default: `false`)
 * `healthcheck`: if set to true, system data will be shown on ``/api/pleroma/healthcheck``.
-* `repo_batch_size`: Repo batch size.
-The number of loaded rows from the database to the memory for processing chunks.
-E.g. deleting user statuses.

 ## :logger
 * `backends`: `:console` is used to send logs to stdout, `{ExSyslogger, :ex_syslogger}` to log to syslog, and `Quack.Logger` to log to Slack